Your Vacation Guide to Erieau, Ontario +15 Things to Do in 2023

 And if you’re on a budget, you’re in luck.
 You won’t find prices hiked here for tourists.
 This community is just happy to welcome you to their turf.

-If you’re looking for a low-key getaway with that Ontario fishing-village-meets-beach-town vibe, we highly recommend spending a day or two checking out the beaches in Erieau.
+If you’re looking for a low-key Ontario beach getaway, we highly recommend spending a day or two checking out the beaches in Erieau.

 If this is your first time travelling to a beach on the Great Lakes, then you may be shocked to see how vast the waters of Lake Erie really are!
 We have had many friends from other countries comment on how the beach feels like the seashore rather than a lake.